エジプト

 Travel story

-As you walk, the wind begins to speak, the dreams of kings sleeping beneath the sand, the names of gods carved in stone.
+When you walk, the wind begins to speak, the dreams of kings sleeping beneath the sand, the names of gods carved in stone.

-The heat-wrapped wind traces the endless sand.
+A heat-wrapped wind traces the endless sand.

-A 7-day tour that balances history, nature, and culture.
+This is a 7-day tour that balances history, nature, and culture.

 Signature points